I-fahd/Cybersecurity_labs/README.md

-# 🛡️ SOC Analyst Portfolio - Fahad ALgethami
+# 🛡️ SOC Analyst Portfolio - Fahad Algethami

 Welcome to my cybersecurity portfolio!
 This repository documents my investigations into simulated cyberattacks using the **LetsDefend** platform.